bitstudio/zodiac_google/README.md

 We trained the model on google cloud virtual machine with nvidia Tesla P100.
 We wrote a network graph that takes the after-normalized contours as the input.
 The network performs internal random sampling, randomly rotate the data, and train the model on GPU.
 The code can be found [here](https://github.com/PVirie/zodiac).

 ### TPU
 TPU offers an increasing speed for training.
-But we can no longer peprfrom internal ramdon sampling and rotate on TPU at the moment due to API limitation.
+But we can no longer peprfrom internal ramdon sampling and rotate on TPU at the moment due to API limitations.
 The code for TPU can be found in the `tpu` branch of the same repository.

 ## Results